f10atin9/sc-accessor/README.md

             operator: "In"
             values: ["app1", "app2"]
 ```
-This requires nameSpace to have the key "app" label and the value in this array: ["val1", "val2"]
+This requires nameSpace to have the key "app" label and the value in this array: ["val1", "val2"].

-- Multiple matchExpressions
+- Multiple `matchExpressions`
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor